GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Inference time: 4.14 s

 Let's quantize it to 4 bits.
-I restart the notebook to avoid memory problems, so we log into Hugging Face again.
+I'm going to reset the notebook to avoid memory issues, so we need to log in to Hugging Face again.

 from huggingface_hub import notebook_login